Cookie Settings

 When completed, the expanded NCT will be financed with a total of around 100 million euros per year by the BMBF and each site's respective host state in a 90:10 ratio.
 In addition, the funding provided by the host states will enable the construction of a patient-oriented NCT building at each of the four new sites.

-The German Cancer Research Center (Deutsches Krebsforschungszentrum, DKFZ) with its more than 3,000 employees is the largest biomedical research institution in Germany.
-More than 1,300 scientists at the DKFZ investigate how cancer develops, identify cancer risk factors and search for new strategies to prevent people from developing cancer.
-They are developing new methods to diagnose tumors more precisely and treat cancer patients more successfully.
-The DKFZ's Cancer Information Service (KID) provides patients, interested citizens and experts with individual answers to all questions on cancer.
+With more than 3,000 employees, the German Cancer Research Center (Deutsches Krebsforschungszentrum, DKFZ) is Germany’s largest biomedical research institute.
+DKFZ scientists identify cancer risk factors, investigate how cancer progresses and develop new cancer prevention strategies.
+They are also developing new methods to diagnose tumors more precisely and treat cancer patients more successfully.
+The DKFZ's Cancer Information Service (KID) provides patients, interested citizens and experts with individual answers to questions relating to cancer.

 The DKFZ is 90 percent financed by the Federal Ministry of Education and Research and 10 percent by the state of Baden-Württemberg.
 The DKFZ is a member of the Helmholtz Association of German Research Centers.